DanielaHz/2D-Cloth-Simulation-using-the-Mass-Spring-Damping-Approach/README.md

 ## Description
 Develop a program to simulate cloth behavior using the Mass-Spring-Damper approach.
 The cloth is represented as a 2D grid of point masses connected by springs and influenced by forces such as gravity.
 The objective is to model physical interactions between point masses to mimic fabric dynamics realistically.

+***Note: I wanted to implement a UI for the program, but I didn't have enough time to finish it.
+That's why I created a new branch called feat/ui, which contains a basic example.
+Some buttons and boxes are implemented.***

 ## Resources
 - MIT course URL: https://ocw.mit.edu/courses/6-837-computer-graphics-fall-2012/
 - Pikuma cloth simulation with Verlet integration: https://pikuma.com/blog/verlet-integration-2d-cloth-physics-simulation